 In those days the houses were not like these new brightly coloured ones that have replaced the shacks pulled down to build the funicular railway.
 These were built by the government, I am not sure if the were paid for by those who moved there.
 Property is relatively expensive on the hill because it is so central.Some of the old ones still exist.
 Who knows when they will be replaced too.

 The picture on the left and the one below, right show some of the older type homes which are often ingeniously constructed higher and higher as the money allows and more materials can be laboriously carried up the steep slopes.The picture below shows houses made of bits of wood and corrugated asbestos, plus whatever else can be obtained to keep the residents dry from the frequent showers.They are at the very top of the hill, above the top of the funicular railway and about level with the permanent police post.
 I should add that it is free to travel on the funicular railway.
+People who live here have had hard lives, especially when the drug barons ran the place and spiritism was rife.
+Now over 80% are practicing Christians and there are many churches on that hill which is overlooked by the statue of Christ.

 Some people call Rio the Marvellous city.
 It is certainly an amazing place to live.